Obesity and Weight Loss Resource Center

 - An adult who has a BMI of 30 kg/m2 or higher is considered obese.

-- An adult who is more than 100 pounds overweight or has a BMI over 40 kg/m2 is considered morbidly obese.
+- An adult who has a BMI over 40 kg/m2 is considered severe obesity (or Class 3).

 Other factors besides BMI are considered in determining if someone is at risk for weight-related diseases.
 In addition to BMI, an individual's waist circumference and other disease or lifestyle attributes, such as high blood pressure, lack of exercise, or family history are predictors of obesity-related diseases.2